Post last updated: 22/05/2018

-One of the things mentioned in my Top 5 Things To Do in Baños, Ecuador post was cycling the Ruta de las Cascadas.
+One of the things mentioned in my Mini Guide to Baños on a Budget was cycling the Ruta de las Cascadas.

 But what makes the Ruta de las Cascadas so spectacular is the scenery and views you get to experience along the way.